-Anal skin tags are a common and benign skin issue.
+Anal skin tags are a and benign skin issue.
 They may feel like small bumps or raised areas on the anus.
 It’s not uncommon to have multiple skin tags at once.

 Although skin tags may be sensitive, they rarely cause pain.
 However, skin tags can be very uncomfortable and itch.